Caledonian Road, London

-Caledonian Road passes for about a mile and a half north–south through the London Borough of Islington.
-It connects North London, from Camden Road near its junction with Holloway Road, and central London's Pentonville Road in the south.
-It is known colloquially as the "Cally" and forms the entirety of the A5203.
+Caledonian Road in the London Borough of Islington, England, connects North London, from Camden Road near its junction with Holloway Road, and central London's Pentonville Road in the south.
+A mile and a half long, it is known colloquially as the Cally and forms the entirety of the A5203.

 Character

 The road is mostly residential from Camden Road until it reaches Caledonian Road Underground station.
 Residential developments have been constructed around the station including student accommodation.
 South of the station near the bridge carrying the North London line is Pentonville Prison.
 South of the prison the road is lined with shops and cafes including several Ethiopian restaurants.
 The area is poor compared to the north end and the shops serve the council estates bordering the road and the more affluent Barnsbury area of mostly Georgian terraces to the east.
 The road crosses the Regents Canal at Thornhill Bridge and to the south are trendy shops and restaurants that have opened as a result of the King's Cross Central developments.
 The road ends at Pentonville Road near King's Cross railway station and the border with Camden.
 Housmans Bookshop, specialist radical book and magazine retailers established in 1945, is at No.5, as are the offices of Peace News and London Greenpeace, the people behind the McLibel Trial.

 In August 2013, the railway bridge over the road was repainted to remove the word "Ferodo" (one of many such bridges advertising the company name) and replaced it with the street's informal name, "The Cally".
 As of September 2016, Phil Coy's "your right to continued existence [cally colour chart]" was installed under "The Cally" bridge.
-The work illuminates the underside of the bridge with one colour at a time, with each colours name is simultaneously displayed on a dot matrix screen.
-The pallet of 191 colour names were developed in consultation with local community groups with reference to the Caledonian Roads history.
+The work illuminates the underside of the bridge with one colour at a time, with each colour's name simultaneously displayed on a dot matrix screen.
+The palette of 191 colour names was developed in consultation with local community groups with reference to the Caledonian Road's history.

 The road was the subject of an hour-long episode in the 2012 BBC and Open University co-production, The Secret History of Our Streets, which chose the Caledonian Road as a typical London example.
 The road is mentioned in the song "Up The Bracket" by The Libertines.